 3. Make Hard Boiled Eggs In Your Sun Oven:

-I wrote this article about one year ago about baking eggs in a Sun Oven, but I wanted to share it for those who may have missed it.
+I wrote this article about five years ago about baking eggs in a Sun Oven, but I wanted to share it for those who may have missed it.

 - 1 tablespoon sugar